lyra/plugin-odoo/README.rst

    :alt: License: AGPL v3

 ===================================================
-Odoo PayZen Payment
+Lyra for Odoo
 ===================================================

-Odoo PayZen Payment is an open source plugin that links Odoo based e-commerce websites to PayZen secured payment gateway developped by `Lyra Network <https://www.lyra-network.com/>`_.
+Lyra for Odoo is an open source plugin that links Odoo based e-commerce websites to Lyra secure payment gateway developed by `Lyra Network <https://www.lyra-network.com/>`_.

-For more information about PayZen, see https://payzen.eu/.

 Installation & Upgrade
 ======================

-Download module archive from `PayZen Github <https://github.com/payzen/plugin-odoo>`_ releases tab or get it from https://payzen.io (menu E-commerce > Free payment plugins).
+Download module archive from https://lyra.com (menu E-commerce > Free payment plugins).

-If already installed, you must delete the old payment_payzen folder.
+If already installed, you must delete the old payment_lyra folder.
 You will find already installed addons in either :

 * [ODOO_ROOT_FOLDER]/server/odoo/addons/
 * /var/lib/odoo/addons/[#version]/ (Linux only)
 * `addons_path` defined in odoo.conf

-Now unzip downloaded archive and copy the new payment_payzen folder to Odoo addons directory.
+Now unzip downloaded archive and copy the new payment_lyra folder to Odoo addons directory.
 Then you can :

 * In your Odoo administrator interface, browse to "Configuration" tab.
 Here in, activate the developper mode.
   Then browse to "Applications" tab and click on "Update applications list".